abhishekgangwar123/Food-Delivery-System/README.md

-## Zomato Clone: Your Food Delivery App
+## Your Food Delivery System

-**Zomato Clone is food delivery app clone; it's a journey into culinary discovery and a celebration of deliciousness.
+**Food delivery System; it's a journey into culinary discovery and a celebration of deliciousness.
 Get ready to tantalize your taste buds with Zomato Clone, a React and Redux-powered food delivery app that delivers delicious experiences straight to your fingertips.**

 **Features:**